rkbennett/clr-loader/README.md

 Implements a generic interface for loading one of the CLR (.NET) runtime implementations and calling simple functions on them.

+## Updates

+This version has been modified so that the clrloader dll is a managed assembly instead of a mix-mode assembly.
+This was done to work with another project I have called [pyclrhost](https://github.com/rkbennett/pyclrhost) so that this package could be imported from memory.

 Documentation is available at https://pythonnet.github.io/clr-loader/.